-Travel is back in 2021 – and it’s better than ever.
-Croatia recently fully re-opened (without quarantine!) to tourists and I can’t think of a better European destination to visit in 2021.
-You’ve been patiently waiting to travel, go ahead and make your Fall 2021 unforgettable!
+Croatia, a rapidly blossoming holiday destination, is the ultimate 2022 getaway.
+Travel is back – and 2022 is expected to be better than ever.
+Croatia was one of the first countries in 2020 to fully re-open (without quarantine!) to tourists and I can’t think of a better European destination to visit right now.
+You’ve been patiently waiting to travel, so take that dream trip you’ve always been waiting on!

 Croatia, known for its pristine Mediterranean beaches, epic medieval fortresses – many of which are featured in Game of Thrones – has seen a drastic increase in tourists over the last couple years (apart from 2020 of course).